Fondation-Dedici/dedici-backend-messages/README.md

 This package is a service that manages the inboxes and outboxes for Signal like messages and it was made in context of the development of the [Dediĉi_code project (fr)](https://www.dedici.org/dedici_code).

+⚠️ Warning: Please do not use this package in any of your production projects as it is not yet ready for production.
+This package still needs more tests and reviews.

 ## License

 Licensed under GPLv3